alexanderrich/exploration_consumption/doc/journal/paper.md

 #### Decision-making task
-Following the initial 10 periods, participants were shown a machine before each work period and, as shown in Figure XXX, had to select between two circular spinners with arrows at the top: the "current spinner" (exploit) and the "new spinner" (explore).
+Following the initial 10 periods, participants were shown a machine before each work period and, as shown in Figure {@fig:exp1task}c, had to select between two circular spinners with arrows at the top: the "current spinner" (exploit) and the "new spinner" (explore).
 The current spinner was split into